-The first three chapters from the published novel.
+The first five chapters from the published novel.

 BARROZ - Guardian of D’ Gama’s Treasure

 First published: July, 2018 : Copy rights Reserved

 Published by: Navodaya Studio.
 Kakkanad, Kochi, Kerala Pin-682030

 Design Layout: RK, KS (Art Directors.
 Radhakrishnan & K. Sheker)

 Distributed by: Dee Publishers, Eventique House, 2F, Apple Tower,